Representation theory of Geigle-Lenzing complete intersections: Tilting-cluster tilting correspondence

 \begin{example} Let $\X$ be a GL projective space with $d=1$ which is Fano.
-Then there exists a tilting bundle $V$ on $\X$ such that $\End_{\X}(V)$ is isomorphic to the path algebra $kQ$ of an extended Dynkin quiver $Q$, and $\Pi(kQ)$ is the corresponding classical preprojective algebra.
+Then there exists a tilting bundle $V$ on $\X$ such that $\End_{\X}(V)$ is isomorphic to the path algebra $kQ$ of an extended Dynkin quiver $Q$, and $\Pi_2(kQ)$ is the corresponding classical preprojective algebra.
 On the other hand, $(R,\L)$ is (1-)CM finite and we have $\CM^{\L}R= \add\{V(\ell\w)\mid\ell\in\Z\}$.
-It is classical that the (1-)Auslander algebra of $(R,\L)$ is isomorphic to the preprojective algebra $\Pi(kQ)$. \end{example}
+Moreover $R^{(\w)}$ is a simple surface singularity, and its (1-)Auslander algebra is isomorphic to the preprojective algebra $\Pi_2(kQ)$. \end{example}